-This presentation will discuss high-density multi-die heterogeneous integration approaches both for 2.5D and 3D ICs.
+Polylithic integration of heterogeneous ICs is projected to be a key driver for the next era of Moore's Law.
+This presentation will discuss polylithic integration approaches using 2.5D and 3D IC technologies.
 Specifically, we first discuss various 2.5D approaches including Heterogeneous Interconnect Stitching Technology (HIST), which enables the interconnection of multiple dice of various functionalities (including photonics) in a manner that mimics monolithic-like performance, yet utilizes advanced off-chip interconnects and packaging to provide flexibility in IC fabrication and design, improved scalability, reduced development time, and reduced cost.
 A key feature of HIST is the ability to place a 'stitch chip' between adjacent ICs on the surface of an organic/ceramic package and use multi-height I/Os to interface the active dice to the package and stitch chips simultaneously.
-Design considerations and benchmarking of power delivery, signaling, and thermal will be described.
+Design considerations and benchmarking of power delivery, signaling, and thermal are described.
 Moreover, we show how such design considerations drive technology development in 2.5D/3D ICs along with experimental demonstrations.
 Secondly, we demonstrate embedded microfluidic cooling in 3D ICs along with TSV integration approaches to enable dense electronics with no thermal limits; a 28nm Stratix-V FPGA with monolithic microfluidic cooling along with its performance benefits will also be shown.
 TSVs with sub-micron diameters are also shown for fine-grain 3D heterogeneous integration.
 Third, and lastly, we discuss 3D IC applications in CMOS multimodal biosensors.